Encounter the Man who Defined American Independence

 A Dinner with Thomas Jefferson

 At Monticello, dinner was served mid-afternoon; guests were invited to arrive at 3:30, and the meal itself was served at 4:00.
 Guests were seated “pell-mell,” without regard to position or social class, and served themselves from wheeled “silent butlers.”
 After a first course consisting of soup, salad, meats, and vegetables, the second course was served, featuring pies, puddings, custards, jellies, and cakes.
 Then the tablecloth was removed, and a final dessert course of nuts, fruit and wine was offered.
 (Menus and recipes are provided upon request, including a menu for visitors younger than 12 years.)
+Can be a great fund raising event!

 The Thomas Jefferson Experience offers extensive study guides, including the performance script, suggested reading lists, and additional materials.
 Beyond the performance, such programs can also include a range of interactions, from “talk-backs” to classroom discussions, and talks on particular subjects.
 A Study Guide including the script is available for teachers in advance.